-This post is by Chris Dunne, Digital Marketing Manager at xSellco.
+This post is by Chris Dunne, Product Marketing Manager at eDesk.

 Buyers have a 90-day window to submit one feedback per order made on Amazon.
 The ecommerce giant is strongly focused on removing fake product reviews and has recently taken legal action against a number of websites selling non-genuine reviews and against sellers themselves.